Anonymous686/Multi-Task-Parameter-Passing-Networks/README.md

-# Multi-Task-Parameter-Passing-Networks
-The code implementation and appendix of Multi-Task Parameter Passing Networks.
+# Multi-Task Parameter Passing Networks

+The `code/` folder contains the implementation code.
+See `code/README.md` for more details.

+`appendix.pdf` is the appendix for the paper.